intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 ```
 > **Note**
 >
-> Instead of `from peft import PeftModel`, we `import PeftModel from bigdl.llm.transformers.qlora` as a BigDL-LLM compatible model.
+> Instead of `from peft import PeftModel`, we `import PeftModel from ipex_llm.transformers.qlora` as a IPEX-LLM compatible model.
 >
 > **Note**
 > The adapter path is the local path you save the fine-tuned model, in our case is `./outputs/checkpoint-200`.